kwilliamson34/arch-upskill/posts/ai-code-gen.md

 Questions posed:

-- is there a better way to read, parse, and render markdown than the way im doing it?
+- is there a better way to read, parse, and render markdown than the way im doing it? (suggested a new component with a react utility; accepted)
-- what other types should i consider defining?
+- what other types should i consider defining? (suggested 2 good ones and 6 unnecessary ones)
+- are there any typos in my project? (found a bunch, like incorrect blank target property, and mispelled words in markdown prose! but missed one in markdown metadata.)

 The answers were helpful but not drop-in ready.
 It also changed its mind (reversed position on modern way to parse markdown, after a follow-up question) and missed context (incorrectly detected page router instead of app router), leading to generic recommendations.
 I will keep using Cursor as I move forward and see how specific code suggestions improve.